What is a meteorite?

 A lunar meteorite is a rock from the Moon.
 A tektite is not a meteorite (it never orbited the sun or Earth) and it is not from the Moon.
 A tektite was formed from Earth material during the impact of a meteoroid.

 Lunar rocks are classified by the minerals they contain (mineralogy), how the mineral grains are put together (texture), how the rock formed (petrology), and chemical composition (chemistry).
-These different parameters sometimes cause confusion because a geochemist might call a rock “feldspathic” (dominant mineral) or “aluminum rich” (chemical composition) while a petrologist might call it an “anorthosite” (mineral proportions and implied mode of formation) or “regolith breccia” (texture and type of rock components).
+These different parameters sometimes cause confusion because a geochemist might call a given rock “feldspathic” (dominant mineral) or “aluminum rich” (chemical composition) while a petrologist might call the same rock an “anorthosite” (mineral proportions and implied mode of formation) or “regolith breccia” (texture and type of rock components).